Resources for Students

-- Contact the Director of Connection – Drug and Alcohol Services.
-Located in Old Main 210.
-The Director can arrange for you to talk with some different resources, so you find the support needed to navigate through.
-The Director can be reached at email@example.com or at 717.477.1164.
+- Contact the Connection AOD Program Coordinator.
+Located in Old Main 210, the Director can arrange for you to talk with some different resources, so you find the support needed to navigate through.
+The Director can be reached at email@example.com or at (717) 477-1164.
 From there we will work to match your need with a campus or community partner.
-In addition, we please check out: http://www.ship.edu/connections/ on the front page, we list a number of different resources and services that the Office of Connection - Drug and Alcohol Services provides directly.
+In addition, please review the different resources and services that the Office of Connection - Drug and Alcohol Services provides directly.

 Note: As a client, all information you share about yourself will be kept confidential.
 Only with your written permission will information be released to anyone outside of the UCC except as required by law.
 Legal exceptions include the following: clear and imminent danger to you or someone else, reasonable suspicion of child or elder abuse, or a court order.
 UCC records do not become part of student educational records.
 While UCC staff members may consult with a supervisor or with one another, all staff members are ethically and legally bound to also treat that information confidentially (Counseling Center, 2017).

 We have a variety of information about alcohol and other drugs, including online resources and assessment tools.
 These resources allow student's the opportunity to learn more about their own personal experiences and values.

 Connection staff members can provide referrals to professional assessments at community agencies that are able to determine an individual student's personal level of need in terms of support services and/or possible treatment.

 Screen U is a free, brief, confidential online tool which allows you to assess your risk of substance use disorder relating to alcohol and cannabis.
 It takes about five minutes to complete and provides feedback and resources based on the results.